Timeline and Checklist for Competitive Applicants

 Subject to availability and the Office of Admissions' schedule, interviews are generally conducted on Mondays, Wednesdays, Thursdays, and Fridays beginning in mid-August.
 Usually an interview day is limited to between three and eight applicants.
 Each applicant is given two interviewing opportunities in a conversational, one-on-one open-file format for at least 30 minutes.
 A folder of information addressing financial aid resources is provided before a student-led tour of the School of Dental Medicine and lunch.

 It is professional courtesy to notify the Office of Admissions if an interview needs to be rescheduled or cancelled.
-We are not always able to accommodate reschedule requests immediately, so we encourage individuals to check with the Office of Admissions weekly to see if an interview reschedule is possible.

 Offers of Admission